10 Alternative Technical Approaches in R and Python

 statsmodels

-package and is still only available in the development version.
+package but is available in the development version.
 Themord

-package offers an implementation for predictive analytics purposes, but for inferential modeling users will need to wait for the next release ofstatsmodels
+package offers an implementation of ordinal regression for predictive analytics purposes, but for inferential modeling users will need to wait for a release ofstatsmodels

-or for immediate use they will need to install the development version from source.Mixed models only currenly have an implementation for linear mixed modeling in
+that contains ordinal regression methods or for immediate use they will need to install the development version from source.Mixed models only currently have an implementation for linear mixed modeling in

 statsmodels